Connectivity (media): Example of the application of connectivity

 Facebook can serve as a good example how connectivity is being produced and exploited by social media.
 Van Dijck mentions three concepts implemented in the technological side of connectivity which result in the connective structure of the platform and in the creation of its additional social and cultural dimensions.
 These are platform, protocol and interface.

 Several scholars (van Dijck, Gillespie) mention in their works the ambiguity of the term "platform" that promises to bring openness, access, to be neutral and help people build social connections and participate in online activities, but in fact implies a more complicated structure of the media, most of the time created for the profit purposes and as the enhancement of control under the users.
-As for the protocols and interfaces, the algorithms behind the platform are intransparent and presented to the user as intermediaries for 'staying in touch', being connected, encouraging to make those connections, but at the same time the platform itself "facilitates the cultivation of 'weak ties' as well as the fabrication of 'strong ties'".
+As for the protocols and interfaces, the algorithms behind the platform are intransparent and presented to the user as intermediaries for "staying in touch", being connected, encouraging to make those connections, but at the same time the platform itself "facilitates the cultivation of 'weak ties' as well as the fabrication of 'strong ties'".
 Therefore, connectivity becomes a new type of social capital gained from the platform's working principles.

-Culture of connectivity

-"Culture of connectivity" is the term suggested by the Dutch scholar José van Dijck for defining the contemporary interweaving of the online and offline practices and the omnipresence of social media in modern life.
-The researcher explained the emergence of this culture as the process that evolved in a rather short period of time and indicated the shift from "networked communication to "performed" sociality, from a participatory culture to culture to connectivity".
-Moreover, the evolution of this culture was one of the parts of the changing processes that took place in private, corporate and public domains.